jeanpierrefortune/keyple-less-distributed-client-kmp-lib/README.md

 The **Keyple Distributed Client KMP Library** is a Kotlin Multiplatform implementation enabling distributed remote client communications across Android, iOS and desktop platforms.
-This library provides a distributed architecture layer for remote terminals, making it easier to develop cross-platform applications using Keyple.
+This library provides a distributed architecture layer for remote terminals, making it easier to develop cross-platform applications connecting to a Keyple server.

 ## Documentation & Contribution Guide
 Full documentation available at [keyple.org](https://keyple.org)